Follow in Monet's footsteps with your private guide

 Please call your guide as soon as you realize you are running late.
 Maybe we'll be able to postpone the tour later the same day.

 To travel from Paris, count two hours at least to get out of the city and drive the 50 miles to Giverny.
 From the exit 16 on the highway A13, it is still 20 minutes to Giverny.
 It is wise to have plenty of time, you will appreciate not to be in a hurry and having time for a rest before the tour.
-If you get to Giverny real early, you can explore the lovely village of Giverny, the museum of impressionisms and its garden, and the church were Monet is buried.
+If you get to Giverny real early, you can explore the lovely village of Giverny, the museum of impressionisms and its garden, and the church and cemetery with Monet's grave.

 In which language is the guided tour?